-Your award(s) may be adjusted if you live at home and are not charged for housing and meals by RIT.
-Please contact the Assistant Director (give them AD's contact) if you would like to have your award recalculated because of your change in housing status.
+Your offer(s) may be adjusted if you live at home and are not charged for housing and meals by RIT.
+Please contact our office at firstname.lastname@example.org to have your offer recalculated because of your change in housing status.

 Review your fall class schedule to determine your availability outside of class/lab time for a part-time job.
 Positions for the fall semester will be posted closer to the start of the semester and are posted through the Student Employment Office (SEO) website.
 RIT does not assign or guarantee a part-time job, but the SEO will help facilitate the job search process.
 Students are paid bi-weekly through a payroll check, and your earnings can be used for personal expenses throughout the year.

--Alternative (or non-Federal) loans are private loans in the student's name typically with a creditworthy co-signer.
+Alternative Educational (or non-Federal) Loans are private loans in the student's name typically with a creditworthy co-signer.
 We encourage students and families to use alternative loans as a last option after first pursuing all federal loan options.
 Be aware that the student MUST be at least 18 years old at the time of application to be considered.
 Alternative loans may have variable interest rates, and interest begins accruing once the loan is disbursed.
 Actual repayment on the loans usually begins 6 months after the student is no longer enrolled.
 Students may use any lender they choose for an alternative loan.
-Get advice on how to evaluate alternative loans

 The Office of Student Financial Services coordinates with many organizations for our Third-Party Billing programs and deferments.
 A sponsored student is one whose education is funded (either in full or part) directly by a third party, called a sponsor.